Han00127/Toward-Sparse-HPE/README.md

 2. Newly generated masked data only for HPE.
 3. Trained model with diverse dataset
 4. Newly generated rotated dataset in range -45 degree to 45 degree.

-Note that due to uploading constraint in Github, we are not able to upload all dataset.
+# Notification
+We are not able to upload all dataset and final presentation file due to uploading constraint in Github.
+We upload the pdf version presentation files, it can be found in /presentation/
 If has any concerns about dataset, please email me.

 ## Authors